 - Record lectures during class so students can view them later

 - Record mini supplemental videos to be viewed outside of class

 - Record student or guest presentations

-- Upload previously recorded videos into Panopto to be viewed on Moodle
+- Upload previously recorded video or audio files into Panopto and share in Moodle

 In this post, I’ll be sharing 3 different ways you can use Panopto video in Moodle.